Robin

 a teenager, Kevin Carr took a guitar and banjo with him to busk around

-music, and upon returning home soon began playing at the California Renaissance
+home soon he began playing at the California

 an extensive collection of bagpipes from around the world (all of which